newtfire/newTutorials/ixml-xproc/ebb-InstallNotes-Win.md

     * Change the `<path_to_SchXSLT2_transpiler>` element contents to your path to the transpile.xsl file in schxslt directory.
     * Change the `<xslt-config>` element contents to your path to Saxon-HE.
     * One more thing: notice the contents of the `<ixml-connector>` element.
 That's not a filepath, but it is an indicator of which ixml processor you're using.
-Our active setting in the code below is for Markup Blitz, but you can set this to Calabash instead.
-(We think you can set it to Calabash by using the NineMLConnector version that is commented out above it, but we should check the documentation to be sure).
+Our active setting in the code below is for Markup Blitz, but you can set this to CoffeePot instead.
+(We think you can set it to CoffeePot by using the NineMLConnector version that is commented out above it, but we should check the documentation to be sure).

     ```xml
     <morgana-config xmlns="http://www.xml-project.com/morganaxproc">
     <!-- Relative paths are resolved by uri of this file -->

-        <path_to_SchXSLT2_transpiler>/Users/eeb4/Documents/GitHub/schxslt2-1.3.1/transpile.xsl</path_to_SchXSLT2_transpiler>
+        <path_to_SchXSLT2_transpiler>/Users/ebbon/Documents/GitHub/schxslt2-1.3.1/transpile.xsl</path_to_SchXSLT2_transpiler>

         <XSLTValidationMode>LAX</XSLTValidationMode>